AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/locate-resource-planner.md

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Adobe Workfront.

 1. Click **Resourcing**.
 The Planner displays by default.
-For information about budgeting resources in the Planner, see the article [Budget resources in the Resource Planner using the Project and Role views](../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md).
+For information about budgeting resources in the Resource Planner, see the article [Budget resources in the Resource Planner using the Project and Role views](../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md).

    ![](assets/qs-resource-management-area-with-planner-as-default-350x152.png)

 1. Hover over the left panel, and click **Resource Pools**.
-   For information about creating resource pools, see [Create resource pools in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md).
+   For information about creating resource pools, see [Create resource pools](../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md).

 ### Use the Resource Planner for one project {#use-the-resource-planner-for-one-project}